Mr-TalhaIlyas/Conditional-Random-Fields-CRF/README.md

 pip install seg-crf
 ```

-if you get error installing due `pydensecrf` then follow this [link](https://github.com/lucasb-eyer/pydensecrf) or by
+if you get error during installation due to `pydensecrf` then follow this [link](https://github.com/lucasb-eyer/pydensecrf) to resolve it or just type,

 ```
 pip install git+https://github.com/lucasb-eyer/pydensecrf.git